Trumbull County reports 8 more with COVID-19, another death

-TRUMBULL CO., Ohio (WKBN) – On Tuesday, the Trumbull County Combined Health District reported eight more people with COVID-19 and one more death.
+TRUMBULL CO., Ohio (WYTV) – On Tuesday, the Trumbull County Combined Health District reported eight more people with COVID-19 and one more death.

 That brings the total to 254 people testing positive in the county — 104 males and 150 females, ranging in age from 13 to 96 — and 22 deaths.